Canberra Buddhism Courses & Workshops

 About our Canberra Buddhism Classes:

-Our comprehensive Buddhist philosophy courses are taught each Tuesday night through each school term, starting at 7:45pm on Tuesdays and finishing around 9:30pm.
-If attending in person, please ensure that you are at the venue at 7:30pm so you can get settled and find a place before the class begins.
+Our comprehensive Buddhist philosophy courses are taught each Thursday night through each school term, starting at 6pm on Thursdays.
+If attending in person, please ensure that you are at the venue at 5:45pm so you can get settled and find a place before the class begins.

 Lama Choedak Rinpoche, Spiritual Director of The Tibetan Buddhist Society of Canberra translates and teaches directly from authentic Tibetan Buddhist texts.
 Recent topics he has covered includes The Bodhisattva’s Way Of Life by Shantideva, The Perfection of Wisdom Sutras attributed to the Buddha, Chandrakirti’s Entry To The Middle Way, and many other topics.